PIR, Microwave & Photocell Sensors- What’s The Difference & Which Do I Need?

 Instead of detecting heat signatures, a microwave sensor sends out invisible microwaves throughout their detection wave, and measures how long it takes these waves to return to the sensor.
 This is a process known as Echo Time.

-However, Microwave sensors can be incredibly sensitive to movement, even being able to sense motion through thin walls, glass and plastic.
+If a person or object passes through the waves, the waves will take longer to return, lengthening the echo time and triggering the light to switch on.
+This makes microwave sensors able to cover a wide area easily.
+Microwave sensors can be more efficient for indoor lighting, this is because Microwave sensors are incredibly sensitive to movement, even being able to sense motion through thin walls, glass and plastic.
 If you’re using a microwave sensor as a security light, there’s a higher chance of false alarms.
 Don’t use them facing conservatories, as the thin glass will ensure your light picks up a lot of movement when you don’t want them to!

 Photocell